laminas-api-tools/api-tools-admin-ui/README.md

 > **Note**
 >
-> To be able to run the new UI you need to use the **develop** branch of [zf-apigility-skeleton](https://github.com/zfcampus/zf-apigility-skeleton)
+> To be able to run the new UI you need to use the **develop** branch of [api-tools-skeleton](https://github.com/laminas-api-tools/api-tools-skeleton)
 > For instance, you can install the develop branch using composer:
 >
 > ```sh
-> composer create-project zfcampus/zf-apigility-skeleton apigility dev-develop
+> composer create-project laminas-api-tools/api-tools-skeleton api-tools dev-develop
 > ```
 >
-> This command install the zf-apigility-skeleton application in the apigility local folder.
+> This command install the api-tools-skeleton application in the api-tools local folder.

 Requirements